 Facilitation and concession schemes

-The Department administers a number of schemes for local manufacturers.
-The schemes include allowing the importation of goods at free or concessional rates and the deferment of duty payment.
+The Australian Border Force administers a number of schemes for local manufacturers that includes allowing the importation of goods at free or concessional rates and the deferment of duty payment.

 Tariff Concession System

-The System is a mechanism for granting a Tariff Concession Order to allow concessional entry of imported goods where no substitutable goods are produced in Australia.
+The Tariff Concession System supports Australia’s domestic manufacturing industry.
+The System is a mechanism for granting Tariff Concession Orders (TCOs) to allow concessional entry of imported goods where there are no known Australian manufacturers of the same goods.

 Customs Warehouses - Deferment of Duty